 If you want comfort and privacy, you can take a cab.
 This should not cost more than €35 by day, though night rates may be approximately €50.

 Alternatively, you may wish to organise an airport transfer.
 That way, you know someone is waiting for you when you arrive in Greece.

 Airport-to-hotel transfers are typically no more expensive than yellow cabs.
 You travel in air-conditioned vehicles and complimentary water is provided.

 One of the easiest (and low-cost) ways of getting into the city from the airport is to take the metro.
 You can purchase a one-day Athens airport and city pass for just €10.
 Concessions are available for travellers over 65.

 There is only one metro line here so you cannot get lost.
 Take the blue line all the way to Monastiraki.

 Finally, you could also take the bus to the city.
 Bus X95 departs at regular intervals from right outside of Arrivals.

-A number of reputable tour companies operate from Athens.
-Some nice tour ideas that you may wish to consider are detailed below.
+Several reputable tour companies operate in and around Athens.
+A number of reputable Athens tours that you may want to consider are detailed below.